 Before Initiation of Therapy :

-- HBsAg, anti-HBc, anti-HBs, Hepatits C, HIV, VZV serology
+- HBsAg, anti-HBc, anti-HBs, Hepatits C, HIV, VZV serology, Measles IgG

 - Vaccination status verified and updated if necessary

-- Pneumococcus and Haemophilus influenza type B vaccines
+- Pneumococcus and Haemophilus Influenza type B and VZV vaccines

 - Recent cerebral MRI (<3 months)